chrisandryan/Budgeter/Documentation/Requirements/Brainstorm.md

 * Categories Class
 * Transactions Class
 * Reports Class
-    Possible split each report into a class/Reports abstract class and each type as a concrete implimentation
+    Possible split each report into a class/Reports abstract class and each type as a concrete implementation
 * Settings Class